 Business credit cards can offer rewards for everyday company purchases, something which is great for most business owners and side hustlers.
 Business cards usually have different reward spending categories than personal cards.
 For example, some business cards offer 2-3x points per dollar spent on airfare, advertising expenses, or restaurants, while others offer up to 5x on cell phone and internet costs as well as spending at office supply stores.

 Also like personal credit cards, there are business cards that offer cash back, and some that offer miles or points.
-For example, Chase has one of each: The Chase Ink Plus for points, and the Chase Ink Cash for cash back.
+For example, Chase has one of each: The Ink Business Preferred Credit Card for points, and the Ink Business Cash Credit Card for cash back.
 You can see a breakdown and review of each of the Chase Ink Business cards here.

 Business Credit Cards May Show Up on Your Credit Report